Ladies & Gentlemen... Kylie Jenner's Baby-Care Line Is Here

-Today, September 28th, marks the launch of Kylie Jenner's newest business venture, Kylie Baby.
+Tuesday, September 28th, marked the launch of Kylie Jenner's newest business venture, Kylie Baby.
 The kid-friendly brand comes complete with bath-time essentials that make the perfect baby-shower gifts for a peripheral friend who keeps up with the Kardashians: no-tears shampoo, conditioner, bubble bath, lotion, blue and pink towels, and mini hair brushes and combs.

 Advertisement